survivejs/react-book/manuscript/03_developing_with_webpack.md

 ## Loading CSS

 In order to load CSS to project, we'll need to use a couple of loaders.
-To get started, invoke `npm i css-loader style-loader --save-dev`. *css-loader* will resolve `@import` and `url` statements of our CSS files. *style-loader* allows us to `require` specific CSS files at our JavaScript.
-Similar approach works with CSS preprocessors.
-You'll likely find some loader for them and configure in the same way.
+To get started, invoke `npm i css-loader style-loader --save-dev`.
 Now that we have the loaders we need, we'll need to make sure Webpack is aware of them.
 It's time to configure.

 **webpack.development.js**